Basic types of inverters.

 The inverters are effective at both low and high loads.
 For example, if you have an inverter on board, you don’t have to run an engine for three minutes to heat the products in a microwave oven.
 The inverters are indispensable for lighting.
 Finally, during the running of the propulsion engine, the inverter can be used to supply AC circuits.
 In this case, the batteries will not be discharged as the power source for the inverter will be the engine generator.

 - High peak load.
 Some high-frequency models have a maximum load of only 150% of continuous one.
 Linear devices peak load is up to 300% nominal

 - High efficiency of conversion of DC voltage to a variable.
 Typically, manufacturers specify the maximum efficiency that characterizes the performance of the inverter at low loads.
 To select a device correctly, compare performance graphics over the entire range of capacities for multiple models

 - Parasitic power consumption on the motorboat needs to be reduced.
 Therefore, if the inverter is kept open for a long time without any load, the current consumed in the waiting mode must be minimal.
 This indicator is one of the most important features of the inverter

 - Remote Control.
 Often on boats and yachts, the inverter is installed in a hard-to-reach place, connected to accumulators of small capacity, and occasionally used.
 The remote control will disable the inverter at any time and will reduce power consumption on board

 - Automatic voltage source switch.
-It connects the on board electrical system to a shore network or the Every time the inverter detects an external AC voltage source, it automatically connects it and switches to battery charging (if it has a built-in charger).
+It connects the on board electrical system to a shore network or the generator.
+Every time the inverter detects an external AC voltage source, it automatically connects it and switches to battery charging (if it has a built-in charger).
 As soon as the external source shuts down, the inverter returns to AC generating mode

 - Powerful built-in charger with low pulsation rate and temperature compensation of charging voltage.
 Additional output with a limited current for charging the start-up battery